Jeannie Winselman and Audrey Clough

 • Noon – “500” cards.

 • Wednesday, Sept.
 13: Day Trippers play, Monkey Business.
-Great play, great food. $34.95 for play and lunch; transportation is $15.
+Only one spot left.
 Call for reservations as soon as possible.
 Musical comedy in Two Covenants.
 The fun-loving monks of Saint Bernard’s Monastery are in a jam.
 Abbot Costello and his four beleaguered brethren have just learned that a real-estate developer is about to turn their monastery into a gambling hall called Bernie’s Casino Royale.
-Unless the merry Men in Brown can raise $250,000 by midnight, they are done.
+Unless the merry Men in Brown can raise $250,000 dollars by midnight, they are done.
 Leave at 10:45 a.m. at SAC’s Enrichment Center.
-We still have two spots on the bus.
-It’s lots of fun.
+It’s lots of fun and the food is great.
+Cost: ($15 for transportation and $35 for play.)